 Arthur Mathews and Graham Linehan backed moves by a group of Irish secularists to challenge the bill against blasphemy introduced in the Dáil last week.
-Atheist Ireland said this weekend that it will publish a statement blaspheming all the major
+Atheist Ireland said this weekend that it will publish a statement blaspheming all the

-religions in Ireland, including Christianity and Islam.
+major religions in Ireland, including Christianity and Islam.
 The group said it would be a calculated challenge to the law.

 Under the Irish constitution, the state is obliged to have blasphemy laws.
 The bill going through the Dáil would amend the Defamation Act of 1961, which includes blasphemy as a crime.
-To abolish blasphemy laws, the government would have to hold a
+To abolish blasphemy laws, the government would have to

-referendum to amend the constitution.
+hold a referendum to amend the constitution.
 The duo described the blasphemy law contained in the new bill covering defamation in Ireland as a return to the Middle Ages.

 Linehan told the Observer that the justice minister Dermot Ahern, who introduced the bill, should be challenged to define what he meant by blasphemy .
 This is insanity.
 Please, Mr Ahern, define the things we can't say, please!
-Can we say, 'Jesus is
+Can we say,

-Wonderland.
+from Alice in Wonderland.
 He said the Irish blasphemy law was part of a trend in the west where freedom of expression was being attacked to placate the craziest people on earth.

 Linehan said that technically, under the new bill, certain scenes from Father Ted could be deemed blasphemous: In Ted we kind of generally avoided central tenets of belief, because it was not what the show was about.
-It was about a very bad
+It was about a very

-priest who didn't think about religion a lot.
+bad priest who didn't think about religion a lot.
 Writers should not be looking over their shoulders.
 If you are writing a satire today, the Irish government are making it harder to do that.